 Comment: The due diligence process for onboarding new suppliers is well-known within the company and clearly and consistently explained by the different departments.
-The Triaz internal wiki has a page which is designed as a checklist with several steps and clearly defined responsibilities for different department.
-When one step is finished, the next person receives a notification to further continue.
-All steps have to be done and documented before sourcing can place any orders.
+The Triaz internal wiki has a page which is designed as a checklist with several steps and clearly defined responsibilities of different departments when it comes to due diligence.
+When one step is finished, the next person receives a notification to proceed further.
+All steps need to be concluded and documented before sourcing can place any orders.

 The first step is the buying department that identifies a new supplier.
-In the second step, the CSR department is identifying country-specific risks, collecting previous audits, analyses and discusses the audit results with the supplier, sending and explaining the CoLP and receiving the completed questionnaire.
+In the second step the CSR department is identifying country-specific risks, collecting previous audits, analyses and discusses the audit results with the supplier, sends and explains the Code of Labour Practices and receives the signed questionnaire back from the supplier.
 In addition to this, an intensive due diligence process for explaining and checking material specifications and ecological requirements is started.
-For each product, a production pass is developed.
-A next step is a visit to the potential new production location by a Triaz staff member prior to starting production.
+For each product, an article passport is developed.
+The final step is a visit to the potential new production location by a Triaz staff member.
+This happens prior to starting production.